c3rrolutions/hygrothermaldatabase/README.md

    [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).
 1. Navigate to the
    [Remote Explorer](https://code.visualstudio.com/docs/devcontainers/containers#_managing-containers)
    pane.
-Hover over the running `metabase-backend-*` container (if it is not running, then run `make up` in a shell inside the project directory) and click on the "Attach in Current Window" icon.
+Hover over the running `database-backend-*` container (if it is not running, then run `make up` in a shell inside the project directory) and click on the "Attach in Current Window" icon.
 In the Explorer pane, open the directory `/app`, which is mounted to the host's `./backend` directory.